 Ecommerce leaders lack optimism ahead of the busiest period of the year.
 Back in 2019, 90% of marketers expected to post year-on-year revenue increases during peak season, but only 45% share that level of confidence in 2020.

 That pessimistic outlook appears misplaced when contrasted with consumer intentions.
 Just 18% of consumers participating in the study indicated that their peak season spending would decrease, while an 8% growth in the proportion of consumers shopping mostly or exclusively online proves that the ecommerce boom is gathering pace.

 Waleed Al-Atraqchi, Chief Executive Officer at Yieldify, commented:

-“In times of such uncertainty, it’s natural that many eCommerce leaders feel cautious ahead of peak season.
-However, this report shows that this disruption could present a golden advantage for the eCommerce leaders who ‘opt-in’ to peak season activities.
-Consumer appetite is bigger than ever and the competition for this demand may be quieter than this year: with tactics such as strong personalization in place, the potential rewards are huge.”
+“In times of such uncertainty, it’s natural that many ecommerce leaders feel cautious ahead of peak season.
+However, this report shows that this disruption could present a golden advantage for the ecommerce leaders who ‘opt-in’ to peak season activities.
+Consumer appetite is greater than ever and the competition for this demand may be quieter this year.
+With strong personalization tactics in place, the potential rewards are huge.”

-The atmosphere of caution is reflected in the strategies that participating eCommerce companies will employ this peak season.
-The proportion of companies who will offer discounts as part of their peak season campaigns fell from 70% last year to 41%, while the most common level of discounting dropped from 21-30% to 11-20% this year.
-The overall wariness can also be seen in the changes to the planning cycle: By September last year, nearly 70% of eCommerce companies had already started their peak season planning: This year, that number sits at less than 40%.
+However, with marketers’ fears largely debunked by the findings of the report, it’s clear that some ecommerce companies are taking an overly conservative stance.
+The atmosphere of caution is reflected in the strategies that participating ecommerce companies will employ during peak season.
+The proportion of companies offering discounts as part of their peak season campaigns fell from 70% in 2019 to 41% in 2020, while the most common level of discounting dropped from 21-30% to 11-20% year-on-year.

 More information about Yieldify and today’s report can be found here.